Chillu1/ModiBuff/README.md

 Currently the library is not on NuGet or any other package manager.

-DLLs are available in the [Releases](https://github.com/Chillu1/ModiBuff/releases) tab.

-For finer control you can download the source code and add it to your project directly.

-For a full implementation of all library features with Units, you should get ModiBuff.Units DLL.

 ## Step by step installation

 1. Download the latest DLL from [Releases](https://github.com/Chillu1/ModiBuff/releases) or ModiBuff source code.
 2. Add the DLL to your project.
 3. Make your own `ModifierRecipes` class that inherits from `ModiBuffModifierRecipes` and fill it with your modifier recipes.
+3.1.
+If you're planning to use event modifiers, call `SetupEventEffect<T>(EventEffectFactory)` and the beginning in `ModifierRecipes` to register your event effect type, usually an enum.
 4. Make your own logger implementation, by inheriting `ILogger`, or use one of the built-in ones.
 5. Call ModiBuff setup systems in the initialization of your game.
 5.1.
 You can change the internal config values inside `Config`
 ```csharp
 Logger.SetLogger<MyLogger>();